 First things first.
-You know what drove us to write about e-commerce conversion failures (aka this blog)?
+Do you know what drove us to write about e-commerce conversion killers (aka this blog)?
 Bella, our super adorable resident cat.
 It so happened that we ran out of her favorite food, which obviously made her angry!
-To calm things down and for the sake of convenience, we reached on a consensus and ordered cat food online.
-We searched the depths of heaven and hell (don’t roll your eyes...we ain’t exaggerating!) only to discover that it left our eyes and hearts sore.
+To calm things down and for the sake of convenience, we reached a consensus and ordered cat food online.
+We searched the depths of heaven and hell (don’t roll your eyes…we ain’t exaggerating!) only to discover that it left our eyes and hearts sore.

 So we thought it’s time we raise the red flags for e-stores, from the consumer point of view, of course.
 It’s time you e-store owners recognize these to uncover opportunities for growth.
 As it is, the average conversion rate in the e-commerce industry is between 2% and 3%.
 That means most visitors bail out on you either because you evoked negative emotions like fear, uncertainty, and doubt or because they were window shoppers.

-Whatever the reason be, we hope that by the end of this blog you will learn how to run your store successfully.
+Whatever the reason, we hope that by the end of this blog, you will learn how to run your store successfully.

 #1 Mandatory Registration During Checkout

 If you force a visitor to register at the time of checkout (when they are least willing to) then you’re likely to lose them.
 According to a survey by eConsultancy, 25% of shoppers abandon their purchases because they are forced to create an account.
 Unfortunately, a lot of brands are so sold to the membership model that they completely ruin the chances of converting a visitor to a customer!

 If you really want to improve conversions, it is important to simplify the checkout process and make registration optional just like eBay does.
 In fact, a company increased its site’s revenue by $300 million doing exactly that!
 Why don’t you follow suit or at least start A/B testing?